J-PLUS: The stellar mass function of quiescent and star-forming galaxies at 0.05 <= z <= 0.2: Discussion

 \subsubsection{Comparison of the stellar mass function}

-We construct stellar mass functions (SMFs) from the GAEA simulation using the model stellar masses and sSFR-based population division.
+We constructed SMFs from the GAEA simulation using the modeled stellar masses and sSFR-based population division.
 Galaxies were binned by stellar mass without applying observational corrections.
-We select galaxies at $z = 0.11$ and $\log(M_\star/\mathrm{M}_\odot) > 9$.
+We selected galaxies at $z = 0.11$ and $\log(M_\star/\mathrm{M}_\odot) > 9$.
 To mimic the J-PLUS selection, we applied an apparent magnitude limit of $r < 20$ mag and projected the simulation along the line of sight to account for observational geometry.
 Figure~\ref{fig:total_smf_gaea} presents the total SMF obtained from our GAEA sample, alongside the J-PLUS DR3 measurements and the GAEA2023 predictions from \citet{delucia2024gaea}.
-The two GAEA SMFs agree remarkably well across the intermediate and high stellar mass range.
-It is also possible to appreciate the effect on the predictions, of the magnitude we impose at low stellar masses.
-The reduced space densities imply that we are loosing galaxies with respect to the total GAEA SMF.
-At the low-mass end, our SMF falls below that of \citet{delucia2024gaea}, due to the imposed apparent magnitude cut, which excludes faint galaxies and reduces completeness.
+The two GAEA SMFs agree remarkably well across the intermediate- and high-stellar-mass ranges.
+The effect of the imposed magnitude limit on the predictions is also visible at low stellar masses.
+The reduced space densities reflect the loss of galaxies relative to the total GAEA SMF.
+At the low-mass end, our SMF falls below that of \citet{delucia2024gaea} due to the imposed apparent magnitude cut, which excludes faint galaxies and reduces completeness.
 Compared to J-PLUS DR3, the GAEA SMF lies systematically above the observations at $\log(M_\star/\mathrm{M}_\odot) > 10.0$, with an offset of up to $\sim$0.3~dex.